at-cg/PanAligner/README.md

 ## <a name="bench"></a>Benchmark

-PanAligner was evaluated against other sequence-to-graph aligners to assess its scalability and accuracy advantages.
+We evaluated PanAligner against other sequence-to-graph aligners to assess its scalability and accuracy advantages.
 The evaluation utilized human pangenome graphs constructed from [94 high-quality haplotype assemblies](https://github.com/human-pangenomics/HPP_Year1_Assemblies) provided by the Human Pangenome Reference Consortium, along with the [CHM13 human genome assembly](https://www.ncbi.nlm.nih.gov/assembly/GCA_009914755.4) from the Telomere-to-Telomere consortium.
-Simulated long-read data with 0.5× sequencing coverage and 5% error-rate were used for the experiments, employing cyclic graphs of sizes 10H, 40H, and 95H, where the prefix integer represents the haplotype count in each graph.
-The results demonstrated superior read mapping precision, [as shown in the figure](#Plot).
+Simulated long-reads with 0.5× coverage and 5% error-rate were used for the experiments, employing cyclic graphs of sizes 10H, 40H, and 95H, where the prefix integer represents the haplotype count in each graph.
+The results demonstrated superior read mapping precision, as shown in the [figure](#Plot).
 Notably, even on the largest graph with 95 haplotypes, PanAligner achieved efficient performance, requiring 2 hours and 36 minutes, 44 GB RAM, and 32 threads on [perlmutter CPU nodes](https://docs.nersc.gov/systems/perlmutter/architecture/#cpu-nodes).

 <p align="center" id="Plot">